-There was sufficient evidence to support the claim that top management demonstrated a strong commitment to the development, implementation, and ongoing effectiveness of the quality management system by clearly communicating to the organization the importance of meeting both customer and applicable regulatory requirements.
+There was sufficient evidence to support claims that top management was committed to the development and implementation of the quality management system and maintenance of its effectiveness by communicating to the organization the importance of meeting customer as well as applicable regulatory requirements.
 There was an established quality policy with measurable quality objectives, and with evidence of regular management review meetings.